nsbajaj/BTS630_Project/README.md

 ### To do:
   * Character limit for products reviews (it should show how many characters left).
   * Create link(s) between products and categories.
+  * Won't need to swap users to see different pages.
+  * Improve adding products and show filter options for approving prducts.

 ### Completed:
   * (^_^)